Which writing software is best? (video)

 I have written two books myself and I used MS Word for both of them.
 It was fine.
 You may have heard of a software called Scrivener, link below.
 It is often described as “the” software for writers but even big fans of it warn that it’s very difficult to learn.

-I actually own a copy of Scrivener but I’ve been daunted by the task of learning it.
+I actually own a copy of Scrivener but I’ve been daunted by learning it.
 I thought about using it for my recent book, Your Happy First Draft, but I was halfway through the project before that idea occurred to me.
 And one thing I know is that it’s unwise to change horses midcourse.
 I may try it for my next book, in which case I’ll allow lots of time for the steep learning curve.

 In terms of benefits, I understand Scrivener makes re-ordering paragraphs, sections or chapters extremely easy.
 It also allows you to have a split screen, where you can keep research notes on one side, and your draft on the other.
 That sounds great to me!
 To learn more about Scrivener, see my link below to a Joanna Penn blog post.